rantan1618/HTML-Tutorial/README.md

 # HTML-Tutorial

+## Index

-## 1. Introduction to HTML
+## 1. Introduction to HTML index.html
-- Overview of HTML
+- Overview of HTML overivew.html
-- Setting Up Development Environment
+- A Brief History of HTML brief-history.html
+- Examples of HTML  examples.html

 ## 2. Basic Structure of HTML
 - Creating an HTML Document